 House: 500k to 500k

 Retirement: 990k to 1,960k

-This scenario runs counter to much of the FIRE advise.
-Such as, "you should not include your home".
-Or, "All your investments should be liquid".
-"Expensive houses are a big no-no".
+This scenario runs counter to much of the FIRE advice such as, "you should not include your home" or, "All your investments should be liquid" or "Expensive houses are a big no-no".
 Valid points but early retirement is always a more risky strategy than working until you die.
-And this strategy does add a few more and certainly isn't for everyone.
+And this strategy does add a few more risks and certainly isn't for everyone.

-A few key risks that might keep me at night are is that my property could lose value while ones I might want to downsize rise.
+A few key risks that might keep me up at night are are that my property could lose value while ones I might want to downsize to rise.
 Also, my property could perform poorly compared to stock/bonds.
 Knowing that I won't be able to live here "forever" might also get to me.
-Yet, what keeps me up at night is knowing that my fear is what keeps me working when I already have enough.
+Yet, what keeps me up at night is knowing that fear is what is keeping me working when I already have enough.

 - 7% return minus 2% inflation (Net 5% return on all investments) - via https://www.noelwhittaker.com.au/resources/calculators/retirement-drawdown-calculator/

 - No transfer additional expenses were included in the year of transfer

 - You could sell and rent but then you will need to pay income tax - so see tax-advantaged

 - Nothing wrong with being a renter - you just give all a massive tax break - imputed RENT